Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: NORMALIZING FLOWS WITH HAMILTONIAN TRANSFORMATIONS

-Once it has learned the transformation, one can reverse the sign of timesteps and use the same potentials to transform the base distribution into the target distribution.
+This quantity is approximated via Monte Carlo integration.
+Having learned the transformation, one can reverse the sign of timesteps and use the same potentials to transform the prior distribution into the target distribution.

-The first part of the architecture consists in adding artificial momenta to simulate a Hamiltonian dynamics.
-This is done by the Encoder.
+To summarize, the first part of the architecture consists of adding artificial momenta, as done by the Encoder, to simulate Hamiltonian dynamics.
 Here, $\mu$ and $\sigma$ are approximated by two neural networks.
 As for the Hamiltonian transformations, they are made by chaining Leapfrog steps.
 To do so, one must design the potential energy $V$ and the kinetic energy $K$ of the system.
-In previous work \citep{Toth2020Hamiltonian}, authors have proposed to parameterize each potential by a neural network.
+In \cite{Toth2020Hamiltonian}, each energy term is parameterized by a neural network.
 We will discuss this choice in the following section.
-For now, let us highlight the fact that the choice of neural network for the energies or within the Encoder is without constraint because the properties needed for normalizing flows are ensured by the use of a Leapfrog scheme.
-This is an illustration of the model flexibility.
+For now, let us highlight that integrating Hamilton's equations with a symplectic numerical scheme provides flexibility.
+Most NF architectures rely on a careful architecture design rendering the computation of the Jacobian determinant easy \citep{RealNVP}.
+This is not the case with NHF since invertibility and volume-conservation are ensured by the use of a Leapfrog integrator and do not depend on the neural networks that are used to parameterize $\mu$, $\sigma$, $V$ and $K$.

-\section{Designing the kinetic energy for NHF}
+\section{DESIGNING THE KINETIC ENERGY FOR NHF}

-\textbf{MLP-kinetic NHF.} If the kinetic energy is chosen to be a MLP \cite{Toth2020Hamiltonian}, then the model contains two black-boxes that are not easy to interpret \textit{a priori}, namely the kinetic and potential energies $K$ and $V$.
-In particular, when sampling a multimodal distribution from a unimodal prior, one may have some troubles understanding where the transfer of multimodality occurs in the process.
+\textbf{MLPK-NHF.} If the kinetic energy is chosen to be a MLP \citep{Toth2020Hamiltonian}, then the model contains two black-boxes that are not easy to interpret \textit{a priori}, namely kinetic and potential energies $K$ and $V$.
+In particular, when sampling a multimodal distribution from an unimodal prior, the learnt potential $V$ may not reflect the multimodal distribution.